Autism Young Adults: Thriving Beyond Diagnosis

 After the implementation of an EBP, continuous data collection on the student's behavior is crucial.
 This allows for ongoing evaluation of the practice's effectiveness and ensures it was implemented with fidelity.
 Through this process, educators and practitioners can make informed decisions about whether to continue, modify, or discontinue a specific practice based on its impact [4].

-The use of evidence-based practices, backed by federal laws, effective strategies, and data-driven evaluation, paves the way for improving the outcomes of autism young adults.
+The use of evidence-based practices, backed by federal laws, effective strategies, and data-driven evaluation, paves the way for improving the outcomes of young adults with autism.
 It provides a strong foundation for their transition to adulthood, promoting independence and success in their personal and professional lives.

 Challenges Faced by Young Adults with Autism